Property classes allow commercial investors to truly understand the value and potential future value of a real estate asset.

-Investors can use these differences in property classes to consider how each property fits within their strategy—return objectives and amount of risk they are willing to accept to achieve those returns.
+Investors can use the differences in property classes to determine how each property fits within their strategy – the return objectives and amount of risk they are willing to accept to achieve those returns.

-So then, what is the difference in each class?
-The short answer is that it’s all relative.
+So then, what is the difference between the classes?
+The short answer is that it is all relative.

-A Class A building in one market may not be a Class A property in another market.
-Each class holds a certain value relative to the market they’re in, and therefore can be defined.
+A Class A building in one market may not be considered Class A somewhere else.
+Each class holds a certain value relative to the market where the property is located.

 Class A Property

-They’re also typically areas with good school districts, access to highways, shopping and medical facilities.
-These areas also boast measurable growth in jobs, population, and infrastructure that creates high demand in real estate.
-This means low vacancy and higher rental rates.
+They tend to be constructed in neighborhoods with good schools, access to highways, and shopping and medical facilities.
+Such areas also boast measurable growth in population, jobs, and infrastructure that creates high demand for prime real estate.

-Class A properties are likely to be in areas with a high percentage of owner-occupied properties, as well.
-Owner occupants are likely to care for homes and neighborhoods, as they have invested directly in the area.
+Additionally, Class A buildings are likely to be in locations with a high percentage of owner-occupied properties.
+Owner occupants tend to care better for their homes and neighborhoods, as they have invested directly in the area.

-Class A rental properties usually demand high rental rates, and because they are newer, usually have lower maintenance costs.
+Due to all these factors, Class A rental properties usually demand higher rental rates and have low vacancy.
+Also, because they are newer, they tend to have lower maintenance costs.

-Overall, Class A properties offer security to investors that want fewer issues and fewer expenses.
+Overall, Class A properties offer good, safe opportunities to investors who want fewer issues and fewer expenses.